Yogayu/DeepLearningCourse/_build/03/MultilayerPerceptron.md

 ```

-In the above implementation, $x$ is a input number.
-Later we will use vector as input, so we can implement this using numpy.
+In the above implementation, $x$ is an input number.
+Later we will use a vector as input, so we can implement this using Numpy.

 Input $x$ as a vector: